 I speak at schools, churches, para-church organizations such as Focus on the Family, Iron Sharpens Iron Men’s Conferences, International Network of Children’s Ministry, Moody Pastors Conference, at men’s retreats, women’s groups, couples retreats, Youth Worker conventions, homeschool conventions, and conduct Family Devotion Workshops all across the country.

-I’m the author of eight books, including Smashed Tomatoes, Bottle Rockets and Other Outdoor Devotionals You Can Do With Your Kids, Dangerous Devotions for Guys, Reboot Your Brain Byte Sized Devotions for Boys, and Code of Silence (releasing spring 2012).
+I’m the author of eleven books, including The Code of Silence fiction series for tweens and young adults, Smashed Tomatoes, Bottle Rockets and Other Outdoor Devotionals You Can Do With Your Kids, and Dangerous Devotions for Guys.

 I love speaking, and love writing just as much.
 Most of my books fall into two broad categories.

 Books with tons of object lesson ideas to help teach kids spiritual truth in a way where they’ll listen . . . even teens!